 The San Elijo Ocean Outfall system is critical regional infrastructure that serves SEJPA and the City of Escondido.
 This infrastructure includes pressure regulating and isolation valves, ocean discharge pumps, flow measuring meters, 2,600 feet of land outfall pipeline, 8,000 feet of ocean outfall pipe, system automation and monitoring components, and support structures and rock ballast that hold the outfall stationary on the ocean floor.
 The outfall conveys an average of approximately 10 million gallons per day (MGD) with peak flows during storm events of up to 25.5 MGD.
-The Outfall Reserve is a capital reserve account dedicated for repair and replacement activities associated with the San Elijo Ocean Outfall system.
-Due to ocean currents and sand movement on the ocean floor, the rock ballast that protects the outfall generally requires to be replenished every 15-20 years.
+The Outfall Reserve is a capital reserve account dedicated for repair and replacement activities associated with the San Elijo Ocean Outfall generally requires replenishment every 15-20 years.
 Re-ballasting and diffuser maintenance was completed most recently in 2006 - a comparable scope is anticipated to cost over \$4 million today (in 2024 dollars).
 SEJPA completed an inspection of the outfall in 2021 that found the ballast rock was adequately supporting the outfall; however, ballast rock can be affected by a single significant ocean swell.
 The Outfall Reserve balance totals approximately \$1.61 million.
 Collecting reserve funding over time helps smooth the rates while building up funds required to complete the work when it becomes necessary.